 Our panel on How to Harness the Legal System to Prevent Evictions offered strategies to prevent evictions through, and in partnership, with the judicial system.

-Please be sure to subscribe to Enterprise’s newsletter to find out more about future events in this series on eviction prevention.
+Please be sure to subscribe to Enterprise’s newsletter for more news and resources on eviction prevention.